awsdocs/amazon-fsx-windows-user-guide/doc_source/creating-joined-ad-file-systems.md

 1. Provide a name for your file system\.
 You can use a maximum of 256 Unicode letters, white space, and numbers, plus the special characters \+ \- = \. \_ : /

 1. For **Storage capacity**, enter the storage capacity of your file system, in GiB\.
 If you're using SSD storage, enter any whole number in the range of 32–65,536\.
 If you're using HDD storage, enter any whole number in the range of 2,000–65,536\.
 You can increase the amount of storage capacity as needed at any time after you create the file system\.
-For more information, see [Managing Storage Capacity](managing-storage-capacity.md)\.
+For more information, see [Managing storage capacity](managing-storage-capacity.md)\.

 1. Keep **Throughput capacity** at its default setting\. **Throughput capacity** is the sustained speed at which the file server that hosts your file system can serve data\.
 The **Recommended throughput capacity** setting is based on the amount of storage capacity you choose\.
 If you need more than the recommended throughput capacity, choose **Specify throughput capacity**, and then choose a value\.
 For more information, see [Amazon FSx for Windows File Server PerformancePerformance](performance.md)\.